CaptureContext/combine-cocoa-navigation/README.md

           destinations.$featureBControllers[index]
         }
       },
-      onDismiss: capture { _self, indices in
+      onPop: capture { _self, indices in
         // can be handled like `state.path.remove(atOffsets: IndexSet(indices))`
         // should remove all requested indices before publishing an update _self.viewModel.send(.dismiss(indices))